panxiuwen/Hackintosh_ROG_M8G_Z170/README.md

 Please follow this steps to set your bios [Tutorial](https://jingyan.baidu.com/article/90bc8fc822c5d8b752640c1c.html).

-Fastboot, Legacy USB Support and USB Keyboard and Mouse Simulator must be turned off.
+Fastboot, Legacy USB Support,CFG LOCK and USB Keyboard and Mouse Simulator must be turned off.

 If CSM can't be turned off, use UEFI only to boot is enough.

+# Possible errors

+If CFG lock is not turned off, the boot code will be stuck in the End RandomSeed+++ If Legacy USB Support is not turned off, the boot code will be stuck in the HID：Legacy shim 2

 # Bootloader